What is Williams syndrome?

 Williams syndrome is a genetic disorder.

 In most cases it’s caused by a small bit missing from chromosome 7.
-In most cases this happens by chance while the eggs or sperm are being formed in the parents’ bodies before conception.
+And in most cases this happens by chance while the eggs or sperm are being formed in the parents’ bodies before conception.
 But people with Williams syndrome have a 50% chance of passing it on to their children.

 Williams syndrome is a rare condition that happens in 1 in 7500-10 000 births.